sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-import/hcpps-hana-dataset-import.md

 ---
-title: SAP Cloud for predictive services, Import a series of predictive demo dataset
+title: Import a series of predictive demo dataset
 description: Import a demo data to be used with the SAP Cloud for predictive services
 tags: [ tutorial>beginner, products>sap-cloud-for-predictive-service, products>sap-hana, products>sap-cloud-platform ]
 ---